syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.MVC/appearance/theme-studio.md

 ![download-dialog](images/download-dialog.png)

-**Step 3:** The download styles will come as a zip file that contains SCSS and CSS files for the selected Syncfusion ASP.NET MVC controls.
+**Step 3:** The download styles will come as a zip file that contains SCSS and CSS files for the selected Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC controls.
 The current settings are stored in the `settings.json` file.

 ![output-files](images/output-files.png)